 - 1. The College has a zero-tolerance policy toward drugs and alcohol. - 2.
 All incoming new students enter with a recorded negative drug screen. - 3.
 The College has published policies and procedures which address violations of the zero-tolerance policy. - 4.
-All campus activities are drug and alcohol-free events. - Annual Notifications sent to students and employees address health risks of alcohol and drug abuse, legal sanctions, available treatment and counseling options, and disciplinary measures regarding drug and/or alcohol use by students and employees.
+All campus activities are drug and alcohol-free events.

-- Because all of the College programs are health-careers focused, all curricula include content on health risks associated with abuse of alcohol and illegal drugs, resources, and community awareness programs. - 7.
-Students and employees have available 24-hour confidential access to a Licensed Professional Counselor, access to community resources, and long-term assistance for substance abuse problems through the Health Advocate Program.
+- Annual Notifications sent to students and employees address health risks of alcohol and drug abuse, legal sanctions, available treatment and counseling options, and disciplinary measures regarding drug and/or alcohol use by students and employees. - Because all of the College programs are health-careers focused, all curricula include content on health risks associated with abuse of alcohol and illegal drugs, resources, and community awareness programs. - Students and employees have available 24-hour confidential access to a Licensed Professional Counselor, access to community resources, and long-term assistance for substance abuse problems through the Health Advocate Program.

-2021 RECOMMENDATIONS FOR PROGRAM REVISIONS
+2023 RECOMMENDATIONS FOR PROGRAM REVISIONS

-The 2021 Biennial Review Committee made the following recommendations for potential Program modifications:
+The 2023 Biennial Review Committee made the following recommendations for potential Program modifications:

-- 1. Continue to discuss and review current College policies related to substance abuse. - 2.
-Ensure that new faculty members are familiar with their responsibilities when reasonable suspicion exists that a student may be under the influence of drugs or alcohol. - Conduct a student wellness survey in the fall of odd numbered years to evaluate the effectiveness of the Program, to assess current student use of alcohol and other drugs, and to determine student knowledge of the College substance abuse policy.
-Implement strategies to address identified areas of concern.
+- 1. Continue to discuss and review current College policies related to substance abuse, including changes to Virginia state law related to marijuana. - College policies were updated, reviewed, and approved.
+Updates were disseminated out to currently enrolled students, and to future students during their orientation onboarding process. - 2.
+Ensure that new faculty members are familiar with their responsibilities when reasonable suspicion exists that a student may be under the influence of drugs or alcohol. - A student wellness survey in the fall of odd numbered years to evaluate the effectiveness of the Program, to assess current student use of alcohol and other drugs, and to determine student knowledge of the College substance abuse policy.
+Implement strategies to address identified areas of concern. - a.
+Student survey was completed in the fall of 2021.
+The survey saw an increased use of drugs and alcohol due to the stress of the COVID-19 pandemic. - b.
+With social distancing limitations in place, the College provided students with print resources, online resources, and reminders for Vital Worklife to help them with the additional stress caused by the pandemic.
+In addition, the Student Engagement team met with students one-on-one to discuss any on-going issues and recommended resources accordingly to support that specific student needs. - c.
+Updated survey results were not available at the time of publication of this report, but updates will be provided to campus administrators and students when completed.